 - Flat, wide, smooth, even pavements.

-- Dropped kerbs, free disabled parking, ramp access to beach which is accessible depending on the wheelchair or scooter you use.
+- Dropped kerbs, free disabled parking, ramp access to the beach which is accessible depending on the wheelchair or scooter you use.

 - My heavy Quantum 600 power chair got stuck in the sand, and I had to call on the assistance of some friendly locals to haul me back onto the pavement.
 However, manual wheelchairs shouldn’t encounter any problems as the sands are flat and firm.